MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-ADKeyCredential.md

 ## DESCRIPTION

-This cmdlet can be used to display existing key credentials from Active Directory (including NGC, STK and FIDO keys) and to generate new NGC credentials from self-sigled certificates.
+This cmdlet can be used to display existing key credentials from Active Directory (including NGC, STK and FIDO keys) and to generate new NGC credentials from self-signed certificates.
 See the examples for more info.

 ## EXAMPLES